sampoves/thesis-data-analysis/README.md

 ### Associated repositories

+#### Primary repositories

-The other repositories for this thesis are as follows:
+The other primary repositories for this thesis are as follows:

 | Repository | Description | Language(s) |
 | --- | --- | --- |